posit-dev/positron/extensions/positron-python/.github/test_plan.md

 foo = 42  # Marked as a blacklisted name.
 ```
 - [ ] Installation via the prompt installs Pylint as appropriate
+  - [ ] Uses `--user` for system-install of Python
+  - [ ] Installs into a virtual environment environment directly
 - [ ] Pylint works
 - [ ] `"python.linting.pylintUseMinimalCheckers": false` turns off the default rules w/ no `pylintrc` file present
 - [ ] The existense of a `pylintrc` file turns off the default rules